biohackathon-japan/bh23-glyco/paper/paper.md

   - The user interface, while slow at times, could be used to easily obtain variants and outcomes from any gene specified in any format.
   - The [API](https://grch38.togovar.org/api) provided could also be used in a sequential manner.
 (1) Obtain the ID for a gene symbol, (2) obtain the variants for each ID, and (3) obtain phenotypes for any variant.
   - A SPARQL endpoint was also available, but the schema describing the endpoint data needed to be updated.
-  * A simple Python script could be developed to perform the seequence above for individual genes, but bulk processing options were unavailable.
+  * A simple Python script could be developed to perform the sequence above for individual genes, but bulk processing options were unavailable.

 ## Update of Glyco-tools